Tamothy/github_user_lookup_project_one/README.md

 ## Description

 This project contains a form input that takes a username and outputs GitHub information.
-This utilizes GitHub's API key.
+This utilizes GitHub's API key to retrieve data information from GitHub.
+This will display username, full name, GitHub link, total public repository count, and information about each repository.

 ## BDD Specifications